 5. Supporting the procurement and deployment of COVID-19 vaccines

-A second additional financing to the ERHSP was approved in April 2021, to purchase and deploy safe and effective COVID-19 vaccines that meet the World Bank’s Vaccine Approval Criteria, to strengthen relevant health systems that are necessary for successful deployment, and to prepare for the future.
+Two additional financings to the ERHSP were approved in April and September 2021, to purchase and deploy safe and effective COVID-19 vaccines that meet the World Bank’s Vaccine Approval Criteria, to strengthen relevant health systems that are necessary for successful deployment, and to prepare for the future.

 Since the detection of the first confirmed COVID-19 case in early 2020 Sri Lanka has been relatively successful in its pandemic management efforts.
-With many lessons learned along the way, the country now finds itself at a crucial juncture, struggling to contain the third wave that began in April 2021.
 The World Bank has remained responsive to the country’s healthcare priorities, and while continuing to support emergency needs, the ERHSP has now initiated several medium and long term preparedness measures to ensure that Sri Lanka’s public healthcare system is better placed to face the future.